khanna55/hello-world/README.md

 # hello-world
-Hello, this is hello world repository
+Hello, this is hello world repository in readme-edits